chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 The Satellite Point Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 This method divides each particle into pseudo-particles where the sum of the volume of all pseudo-particles in a single particle is equal to the volume of the particle.
-Then, each pseudo-particle is treated similarly as the PCM, that is the centroid of each pseudo-particle is tracked, and the entire volume of the pseudo-particle is considered in a given cell if its centroid lies within.
+Then, each pseudo-particle is treated similarly to the PCM, that is, the centroid of each pseudo-particle is tracked, and the entire volume of the pseudo-particle is considered in a given cell if its centroid lies within.

 .. image:: images/spm.png
    :width: 49%